WLAN-Pi/wlanpi-profiler/README.md

 running the profiler without pip install (development/optional):

-- first make sure `scapy`, and `manuf` Py3 modules are installed (pip install method handles this)
+- first make sure `scapy`, and `manuf` Py3 modules are installed (`python3 -m pip install -r requirements.txt`)
-- note that the package name is `profiler2` while the console script name is `profiler`
+- note that this method requires you to use the package name `profiler2`/

 ```
 # get code